The Ideological Brain Audiobook By Leor Zmigrod cover art

 Can we unchain our minds from toxic dogmas?

 Drawing on her groundbreaking research, Dr Leor Zmigrod uncovers the hidden mechanisms driving our beliefs and behaviours.
-She uses the powerful tools of neuroscience to show that our political beliefs are not transient thoughts in our minds, divorced from our bodies – ideologies actually change our neural architecture, our cells.
-For instance, she demonstrates how a simple card sorting game can reveal your entire approach to life.
-Cognitive rigidity in such tasks – struggling to adapt to new rules – mirrors the rigidity with which you cling to social and political ideologies.
-While some individuals are more susceptible to dogmatic thinking than others, all of us can strive to be more flexible.
+She uses the powerful tools of neuroscience to show that our political beliefs are not transient thoughts in our minds – ideologies actually change our cells.
+And while some individuals are more susceptible to dogmatic thinking than others, all of us can strive to be more flexible.
+The Ideological Brain is essential listening in today’s polarized and polarizing world.

 ‘Filled with insightful findings, this book shows that ideological extremism and polarization are not just problems to fret about but puzzles that can be studied and understood’

-©2025 Leor Zmigrod (P)2025 Penguin Audio
+© Leor Zmigrod 2025 (P) Penguin Audio 2025

 Biological Sciences History & Theory Ideologies & Doctrines Philosophy Political Science Politics & Government Science Society Human Brain Thought-Provoking Resilience